Toxikuu/2/docs/src/start/README.md

 # Getting Started

+## Abstract
 This chapter will walk you through the installation and configuration process for 2.
 It also includes instructions for uninstallation.